hnryjmes/modern-operating-systems/README.md

 "What second chance is looking for is an old page that has not been referenced in the most recent clock interval."

 ##### 3.4.5 The Clock Page Replacement Algorithm

+"Although second chance is a reasonable algorithm, it is unnecessarily inefficient because it is constantly moving pages around on its list."

+clock

+##### 3.4.6 The Least Recently Used (LRU) Page Replacement Algorithm

+LRU, Least Recently Used

+##### 3.4.7 Simulating LRU in Software

+NFU, Not Frequently Used, aging

+##### 3.4.8 The Working Set Page Replacement Algorithm

+demand paging, locality of reference, working set, thrashing, working set model, prepaging, current virtual time

+##### 3.4.9 The WSClock Page Replacement Algorithm

+"The basic working set algorithm is cumbersome, since the entire page table has to be scanned at each page fault until a suitable candidate is located."

+WSClock

+##### 3.4.10 Summary of Page Replacement Algorithms

+"The optimal algorithm evicts the page that will be referenced furthest in the future.
+Unfortunately, there is no way to determine which page this is, so in practice this algorithm cannot be used."

+"All in all, the two best algorithms are aging and WSClock."

+#### 3.5 DESIGN ISSUES FOR PAGING SYSTEMS

+##### 3.5.1 Local versus Global Allocation Policies

+local, global

+"In general, global algorithms work better, especially when the working set size can vary a lot over the lifetime of a process."

+PFF, Page Fault Frequency

+"On the other hand, for other page replacement algorithms, only a local strategy makes sense."

+##### 3.5.2 Load Control

+"A good way to reduce the number of processes competing for memory is to swap some of them to the disk and free up all the pages they are holding."

+##### 3.5.3 Page Size

+internal fragmentation, TLB

+##### 3.5.4 Separate Instruction and Data Spaces

+I-space, D-space

+"In a computer with this kind of design, both address spaces can be paged, independently from one another."

+##### 3.5.5 Shared Pages

+copy on write

+##### 3.5.6 Shared Libraries

+shared libraries, DLLs, Dynamic Link Libraries, undefined externals, position-independent code

+##### 3.5.7 Mapped Files

+memory-mapped files

+##### 3.5.8 Cleaning Policy

+paging daemon

+##### 3.5.9 Virtual Memory Interface

+distributed shared memory

+"The idea here is to allow multiple processes over a network to share a set of pages, possibly, but not necessarily, as a single shared linear address space."

+#### 3.6 IMPLEMENTATION ISSUES